nefarius/ViGEm.github.io/docs/projects/DsHidMini/DS4-Mode-User-Guide.md

 - Only 1 LED can be ON at a time
 - Simple to set-up
-- Necessary for some macros and to let DS4Windows take hold of showing the controllers battery level
+- Necessary for some macros and to let DS4Windows show the current battery level

-To activate this form of lightbar color translation, both the values of the Green and Blue colors must be set as "0".
+To activate this form of Light Bar color translation, both the values of the Green and Blue colors must be set as "0".
 After that, the Red color value will be translated to the LEDs state according to the following table:

 | RED value (Dec) |  RED value (Hex) | LED state |
 | :---: | :---: | :---: |